 The Precinct is home to a number of leading research institutes, spanning life sciences, health, environmental research and urban planning, ICT, advanced manufacturing, engineering and micro and nano-technology.

-Clinical trials span new drugs and vaccines - including a world-first human clinical trial for a Malaria vaccine - to other therapeutic treatments and medical and diagnostic devices.
-Clinical trials are conducted at Griffith University, Gold Coast University Hospital, Gold Coast Private Hospital and in collaboration with commercial partners.
+Clinical trials span new drugs and vaccines to other therapeutic treatments and medical and diagnostic devices.
+Trials are conducted at Griffith University, Gold Coast University Hospital, Gold Coast Private Hospital and in collaboration with commercial partners.